 3. Plank Tap

 Doing some shoulder taps to your plank will help you improve stability and tone your shoulders.
-Start in a high plank with the feet about hip-wide apart.
+Start on a high plank with the feet about hip-wide apart.
 Tap a hand to the shoulder on the opposite side while you engage the glutes and core so that the hips stay still as much as possible.

 4. Forearm Side Plank With Twist